Subscriber Flow

 That’s it!

-Now you may use the Aweber web form directly on your squeeze page for signing up subscribers (instead of DAP’s “Direct Signup Form”).
+Now that you’ve set up DAP to integrate with your Aweber list (single- or double-optin), you may use the Aweber web form directly on your squeeze page for signing up subscribers (instead of DAP’s “Direct Signup Form”).

-You may configure the Thank-You message in DAP to send out the dap login id and password via DAP.
+You may also configure the DAP Product’s “Welcome Email” to send out the DAP email and password via DAP itself.

 -OR-

-You can leave the Thank-you message in DAP Product page empty.
-Then configure DAP to generate a default password (DAP Admin -> Setup -> Config -> Advanced) as shown below, and then enter that same pre-chosen password in to your very first Aweber follow up email that goes out to your subscribers, so that they can receive their dap id/password details directly from your Aweber list.
+You can leave the Welcome Email in DAP Product page as blank.
+And then configure DAP to generate a default password (DAP Admin > Setup > Config > Default Password) as shown below, and then enter that same pre-chosen password in to your very first Aweber follow up email that goes out to your subscribers, so that they can receive their dap id/password details directly from your Aweber list.

 For more details about this default password, please see this post.

-NOTE: If you want to send users upon signup to a different page instead of the login page, then do this:
+NOTE: If you want to send the subscriber to a different page (instead of the DAP login page) upon sign-up, then do this:

 $redirect = Dap_Config::get(“LOGIN_URL”);